468910/nativeadslib-ios/UPGRADE.md

 # PocketMedia: iOS NativeAds library
+##Upgrade Notice 1.1.0

+- The MoPub third party integration has been added.
+In order to allow this the FullscreenBrowser ad opener has been refactored.
+What was called before ```NativeAdOpenerDelegate``` is now called ```NativeAdOpener```.
+The NativeAdOpenerDelegate class still exists but is used for delegation classes that make use of the FullscreenBrowser ad opener.
+Now events such as ```openerStarted``` and ```openerStopped``` are called.

+**Any implementations from 1.0.x should not require any change.**

+Please see the [MoPub + Pocketmedia integration](mopub.md) documentation for more information.

 ##Upgrade Notice 0.4.0
 - The api has changed in version 0.4.0.
 Both implementation strategies have been renewed (adstream and custom implementation using adRequest).